Enola Holmes Ending, Explained

 Why did Eudoria vanish?

 Her radical (at least for the 19th century) politics make her a moving target for assassins.
 We’ve learned the extent to which traditionalists would resort to uphold the pecking order of their times: Tewksbury’s grandmother was prepared to sacrifice two of her heirs in the name of her misinformed ideals.
-If Eudoria pursued her progressive agenda in plain view, her own life and that of Enola’s would be in grave danger.
+If Eudoria pursued her progressive agenda in plain view, her own life and Enola’s would be in grave danger.
 In true revolutionary fashion, Eudoria vanishes underground.
 She leaves a trail of breadcrumbs for Enola to sniff out and trace back to London, but no further.
 If push came to shove, Eudoria was ready to take militant action to guarantee the passing of the Reform Act.
-Fortunately for her, her own daughter was more than capable of taking care of business and Eudoria’s hand was not forced.
+Fortunately for her, her own daughter was more than capable of taking care of business, and Eudoria’s hand was not forced.

 Why was Tewksbury’s grandmother out for blood?